datamade/how-to/deployment/heroku/deploy-a-django-app.md

 ### Create apps and pipelines for your project

 In order to deploy your project, you need to create Heroku apps for staging and production, and tie them together in a [pipeline](https://devcenter.heroku.com/articles/pipelines).
+Be sure that your application is committed to version control before you begin, and that the repo has a `heroku.yml` file.
+Otherwise Heroku won't use the correct buildpack — we use a container buildpack and not one of their default Python buildpacks.

 To create these resources, start by defining the name of your app:

 ```bash